dchang16/kik-ideahub/README.md

-kik-ideahub
+IdeaHub
 ===========

-Idea Hub is a social media platform for University students to collaborate and contribute ideas to a hub.
+IdeaHub is a social media platform for University students to collaborate and contribute ideas to a hub.